Asteria: Etymology

 The goddess's name "Asteria" (Ancient Greek Ἀστερία, translit.
 Astería) is derived from the Greek word ἀστήρ (astḗr) meaning "star". Ἀστήρ itself is inherited from the Proto-Indo-European root *h₂ster- ("star"), from *h₂eh₁s-, "to burn".
 Asteria's name shares an etymology with the names of Astraeus, Asteria's first cousin, and his daughter Astraea.

 Family

-All surviving sources make Asteria the daughter of the original Titans Phoebe and Coeus, and the younger sister of Leto.
-Before Cronus was dethroned and cast down by his six children, Asteria married Perses, one of her first cousins, and gave birth to their only child, a daughter named Hecate.
-In one account attributed to Musaeus, Asteria is the mother of Hecate not by Perses but by Zeus.
+All surviving sources make Asteria the daughter of the Titans Coeus and Phoebe, and the younger sister of Leto.
+According to Hesiod, before Cronus was dethroned and cast down by his six children, Asteria married Perses, one of her first cousins, who brought her to his house where she gave birth to their only child, a daughter named Hecate.

+In one account attributed to Musaeus, Asteria is the mother of Hecate not by Perses but by Zeus himself.
 In this version Zeus kept Asteria as his paramour for some time before handing her over to Perses.